I have observed the misery of my people . . . ;

 How rare it is to hear ordained men in the church upbraiding their fellow men in favor of the initiatives of women.
 Yet, this is precisely what Jesus did.
 A church, therefore, which would continue to reserve the role of preaching and presiding to men must reflect upon how willing and able they are to stand up for women (and all other underclasses of persons).
 If they cannot and do not, then what legitimacy can they have as continuing and as exemplifying the ministry of Jesus.
 Moreover, ordained men will need to overcome their shame and self-protectiveness by keeping quiet when women are being abused sexually, economically, socially.
 The active concern of Catholics regarding protection of the unborn is laudable; yet, quite frequently, the tactics used further victimize the victims and, in the real course of things, entirely avoid confronting the sins of men.
 More women are beaten and sexually abused by their husbands every month exceeds the total number of women who have abortions in a year; yet, the public outcry within church circles against male abuse is noticeable muted.
 Here again, one might suspect that an all-male clergy has lost touch with the example of Jesus.

 3. In our third instance, Luke presents Jesus as mediating a dispute between two women, Martha and Mary (Luke 10:38-42).
 Martha is presented as the one who “received him into her house” (Luke 10:38).
 Mary is introduced as her “sister” who “sat at the Lord’s feet and listened to his teaching” (Luke 10:39).
 Herein the conflict erupts.
-Martha is fuming in the kitchen at the fact that Mary has abandoned the traditional woman’s role of occupying herself with preparing the food for her guests.
-Without any invitation from Jesus, she has seemingly elected to take her place sitting among the men around Jesus.
+Martha is fuming in the kitchen because Mary has abandoned the traditional woman’s role of occupying herself with preparing the food for her male guests.
+Without any invitation from Jesus, she has seemingly taken her place sitting among the men around Jesus.
 So what could Martha do to remedy this situation?
 Seemingly, given her seniority over her sister, she could simply order Mary to give her a hand.
 But she doesn’t.
 She prefers to take her complaint to Jesus and to chew him out!
 “Lord, do you not care . . . ?”
-(10:40) Martha typifies the traditional woman who can take charge when no man is present but, as soon as a suitable man appears, she honors him with the role of setting the household in order.
-Going even further, Martha may be gently chiding Jesus because he, after all, is the source of the problem in allowing Mary to continue to engage in Torah discussion with him and the other men.
-Here again, therefore, her expectation is that once he notices the unfair burden being placed on Martha, Jesus will set things right by promptly put Mary back “into her rightful place.”
+(10:40) In this drama, Martha typifies the traditional woman who routinely takes charge when no man is present but, as soon as a suitable man appears, she honors him with the role of setting her household in order.
+And, in this case, Martha is also clearly upset with Jesus because he, after all, is the source of her problem in so far as he has allowed Mary to engage in Torah discussion with him and the other men.
+Here again, therefore, Martha’s expectation is that, once Jesus is alerted to the unfair burden being placed on Martha, Jesus will set things right by promptly put Mary back “into her rightful place.”

 If this narrative offers some insight into the internal affairs of Luke’s community, it would have to be in the direction of signaling that the men in change do not have a pastoral plan which covers all cases and all contingencies.
 Part of the “good news” is that women are free to take the initiative without seeking prior approval from the men who are in charge.
 Madonna Kolbenschlag admirably develops this same theme on the basis of Luke’s portrait of another Mary, that of the mother of Jesus (Kiss Sleeping Beauty Goodby, pp. 82-88).
-On the other hand, the Martha and Mary narrative offers every reason for the men in charge to continue to honor those women who are quite content with everything as it has been.
+On the other hand, the Martha and Mary narrative offers every reason for the men in charge to honor those women who are quite content with staying within their traditional roles without having to crush the spirit of the visionaries.

 In the end, some may blame Jesus for not having gone far enough.
 He upheld their proper experiences in his teaching.
 He openly received their initiatives and backed down those men bent upon getting them to conform to social norms.
 Yet, in the end, he did not send the women out two by two to preach, heal, and exorcise with the men.